mariochampion/gitmynotes/README.md

 # GitMyNotes
 ## GitMyNotes adds convenient version control, off-site backups, and optional collaboration to your macOS Notes.

-A lightweight macOS utility using Python and AppleScript to sync your macOS Notes to your public or private GitHub repos, the GitMyNotes solution exports Notes to Markdown in a local directory, while preserving folder organization and formatting.
+A lightweight macOS utility using Python and AppleScript to sync your macOS Notes to your public or private GitHub repos (or, optionally, a local only backup).
+The GitMyNotes solution exports Notes to Markdown in a local directory, while preserving folder organization and formatting.
 It features out-of-the-box common sense defaults or user-driven customization, a local audit trail file with checkpoint features for interrupted backups, and secure GitHub integration.
 All processing happens on your machine, with the only external data transmission secured by your enterprise-grade GitHub authentication credentials.

 # GitMyNotes is for me?